jonmartin721/docforge-api/README.md

 {{/if}}
 ```

-**Pro tip**: Test your templates in the frontend editor - it'll show you syntax errors before you try to generate.
+Test your templates in the frontend editor first - it catches syntax errors before you hit the API.

 ## Tech Stack